Solvi92/Assignment5/iPodPiracy/README.md

-## Imdb crawler
+## iPod Piracy

-Imdb crawler goes through the top 250 movies on www.imdb.com and returns the occurences of actors in the movies
+### Purpose
+Creating folder structure and file names from meta data in sound files

 ### Description

-**How to run imdb crawler**
+**How to run iPod Piracy**

-1. Run imdb.py
+1. Run iPodPiracy.py
-2. Input the year from e.g. 2000 will give you from the year 2000 to current year
-3. If you want e.g. the top 20 actors in the list input 20 if you want all input 0
+2. Follow the instructions of the program